YOLOOO/WootRat/README.md

 python src/WootRatGui.py
 ```
 ### Mac or Linux?
 Yes, this probably works on these platforms.
 But if you are on these platforms you have to follow the guide below.
+Work is currently ongoing making sure it will work.

 ## Build Executable from Source
 1. Install pyinstaller: